 Now, fake leads tend to be pretty easy to spot after you have contacted them.
 Confused people on the other end of the phone, angry emails in reply to you reaching out, or even being blocked altogether.
 Looking out for these things is important, and alarm bells should definitely start ringing if it is happening too often.

 The issue is that it is reactive.
 By the time you find out about fake leads in this way, it is already too late.
 Yes, you can track these and if they are coming from the same source you can cut it off and move on, but the damage is often already done.
 You have wasted time and resources on a fake lead that was never going anywhere, and even with your sincere apologies and efforts to make amends, your reputation is still going to take a hit or worse yet, a legal issue.

 Instead, you need to be proactive.
 You need to identify false leads before you reach out to them.
 You need to be analyzing where your traffic is coming from and whether it is legitimate in real-time.

 This may sound overwhelming but with a professional ad fraud solution, it can be done with almost no effort on your part.
 Anura can identify fake leads for you as they happen, cutting out all of the pain, and saving you from all of the damage.
 This means that you can focus on doing what you do best and converting those leads that actually exist.

-For more information on fake leads, help to identify if you are already a victim of lead fraud, or to talk about protecting your campaigns, get in touch for a free consultation today.
+For more information on fake leads, help to identify if you are already a victim of lead fraud, or to talk about protecting your campaigns, get in touch for a free trial with an expert today.